1. What's the principal purpose of PTSD Resolution?

 This deals effectively in most cases with the immediate symptoms of PTSD, such as flashbacks and nightmares, that otherwise inhibit progress in treating other problems such as addiction and addressing homelessness, for example.

-The treatment programme is sensitive to the particular cultural background and trauma issues associated with the armed services.
+The programme is sensitive to the particular cultural background and trauma issues associated with the armed services.
 The method does not require the therapist to have any knowledge of any particular traumatic event: this ensures confidentiality and protects both the patient and therapist from further trauma.

 Resolution does not have formal exclusion criteria, and our therapists will work with other conditions that may co-exist with PTSD such as alcohol and drug use, depression, anger and relationship issues.
 However we are not a mental health crisis service.